jinie412/ClinicManagement/README.md

 ## Usage with frontend
 1. cd views
-    ```Live Server from index.js

-2. use js FE to rewrite the value

-## Usage with backend
-1. Build the CSS using Tailwind:
     ```sh
     npm run build:css
     ```

+2. Go live server or something like that to run index.html

+## Usage with backend
-2. Start the development server:
+1. Start the development server:
     ```sh
     npm run dev
     ```